D. Woods: Career

 In an interview conducted after the finale show, Woods spoke with BE Entertained Magazine journalist Phonz L. Thomas.
 Woods was asked about an alleged rivalry between her and ex-Danity Kane member Dawn Richard.
-Woods replied, "I don't know if she has a problem with me per say [sic].
+Woods replied, "I don't know if she has a problem with me per se [sic].
 I don't know why she would have a problem.
 I was very disappointed by a lot of the things that she did say in the media and her different interviews.
 People are kind of aware of her comments and then also of course on the show, those comments were definitely going to get back to me.
 I was really disappointed and I don't know why she would go that route.
 And if it was to depict her as the victim and everybody else is the bad guy… I don't really know where all that stems from, but to me it's like she has her situation.
 And as you guys saw, I congratulated her as I was walking out the door!
 So it was like I don't have a problem and I don't know why she would have a problem… but she might, I'm not sure."
 Woods went on during this interview to comment, "I don't have any animosity towards any of the girls.
 Like things happen for a reason, it's time to move on you know, chapter ends.
 People are in each other's lives for a reason and a season, as they say!
 So there's no reason to hold any grudges.
 Um, however – the way that you present yourself, the actions you take, the comments that you make can lend themselves to having a 'beef' or having animosity."